Engielolz/imasimgbot/README.md

 ## Update

-After running the usual `git pull`, you should run `git submodule update` to update bash-atproto. imasimgbot does not verify the bash-atproto version, so you might run into problems if you forget to update.
+After running the usual `git pull`, you should run `git submodule update` to update bash-atproto. imasimgbot will throw errors if it needs a newer bash-atproto.

 ## License